Jeremy D. Morley

-- For Shia Muslims the mother's physical custody generally ends for boys at age 2 and for girls at age 7.
+- Among Sunni Muslims, the father has physical custody of a daughter over the age of nine and of a boy over the age of seven.
+For Shia Muslims the father generally has physical custody at for boys at age 2 and for girls at age 7.

 - If a father establishes that the mother is unfit or lacking good moral character, she will lose any right to the child.
 Muslim law requires a child to be raised in the Muslim faith, and if it were proven that a mother tried to raise the child as a Christian, she could be found unfit.

-- American/Lebanese dual nationals who carry Lebanese papers will be treated as Lebanese nationals by security authorities.
+- Lebanon does not recognize dual nationality.
+Dual nationals who carry Lebanese papers will be treated as Lebanese nationals by security authorities.

-- A child who is a dual American and Lebanese citizen would be bound by Lebanese law in the eyes of the Lebanese civil courts.
+- A child who is a dual foreign and Lebanese citizen would be bound by Lebanese law in the eyes of the Lebanese civil courts.

-- The U.S. State Department cannot offer any real assistance even if there were a United States court order directing the return of the child from Lebanon.
+- The U.S. State Department cannot offer any real assistance to a left-behind parent even if there were a United States court order directing the return of the child from Lebanon.